 [POL15] Politis, I, Pollick, F and Brewster S. Language-based multimodal displays for the handover of control in autonomous cars, Publication, Proceedings of the International Conference on Automotive User Interfaces and Interactive Vehicular Applications, pp. 3–10, 2015.

-I am a PhD student in the SOCIAL CDT and my research focuses primarily on understanding, deconstructing, and measuring the individual differences in people and data.
+I am a PhD student in the Social AI CDT and my research focuses primarily on understanding, deconstructing, and measuring the individual differences in people and data.
 The primary current aim is to implement this understanding to create both generalizable and individualized user models, allowing virtual agents to adapt to the dynamic state and trait profiles that can influence a person’s behaviors and responses.

 During my psychology undergraduate at the University of Glasgow I was particularly interested in the patterns which could be attributed to the plethora of individual differences that underlie most research in psychology.
 I specialized largely in reliability in research and generalizability theory, and my dissertation was predominantly focused on how responses could vary dynamically over time.
 Since then I have begun to explore the versatility of situated measures, having participants respond to a set of situations rather than generalized items on a questionnaire, once more with the same focus of uncovering the variance in data that forms the composition of any individual or group-wide responses.